 Chained smart contracts – when smart contract execution is dependent on other smart contract execution, then execution will not continue/commence until the required number of nodes are back online.

-Ledger Time SynchronisationSynchronization
+Ledger Time Synchronization

 Like all distributed systems, PDL nodes are distributed across several time zones and don’t have solitary clock.
 This may have several aspects such as local clock of the machine which may or may not be synchronised with atomic clock resulting in inconsistent timestamp.
 Furthermore, time zone needs to be included to compare with the universal time used for governance timing, including other constraints such as daylight saving.
-Congestion/Execution Latency

-Smart contract execution times can cause congestion at the ledger – governance defined time to handle this?

-Use concrete word for ledger/Smart contact, because dependent on the ledger technology.

-Issue must be clear in the document on the ledger technology (IPR issue).

-Should consider whilst adopting smart contracts’ applications – the ISG doesn’t advocate any particular ledger technology type

-(more details)
+Actors in a Smart contract

+See clause 5.2.

+Governance Types

+There are three common types of governance:

+Single-Party governance – Similar to a leadership model in which the governance of the PDL is granted to an entity chosen by the PDL participants.

+Multi-party governance – a group of representatives or all of the PDL participants handling governance tasks using the PDL consensus and policies.

+Automated governance – decisions, consensus and policy enforcement taken by software (pre-programmed or Artificial Intelligence) on behalf of the PDL participants.

+additional possible governance structures

-Requirements for Designing a smart contract
+0Requirements for Designing a smart contract

 Smart contract facets